-Our priorities during the COVID-19 pandemic have been to protect the health and safety of our employees and patients while continuing our mission to redefine care for women and for men.
+We continue to closely monitor the impact of the COVID-19 pandemic on all aspects of our business.
+Our priorities during the COVID-19 pandemic have been to protect the health and safety of our employees, patients and healthcare providers while continuing our mission to redefine care for women and for men.
 We believe the safety measures we have taken in response to the COVID-19 pandemic meet or exceed the guidelines established by government and public health officials.
-Beginning in mid-March 2020, substantially all of our workforce began working from home and we curtailed employee travel.
-We adopted remote working tools to minimize the disruption to our business activities.
-As vaccination rates against COVID-19 increase, we plan to ease restrictions to our facilities and allow our employees to return to work on-site.
-In June 2021, our oncology and women's health sales forces and our medical affairs team resumed in-person interactions with healthcare professionals.
+Most of our employees worked remotely during much of 2020 and 2021, and many of our employees continue to do so on a part-time or full-time basis, which has required that we devised new ways of working and collaborating, including adopting remote working tools to minimize the disruption to our business activities.